nus-cs2030s/2122-s2/docs/environments.md

 to resume your previous session.

+[^1]: The latest Java LTS version is 17.

-[^1]: I skipped many cool details here.
+[^2]: I skipped many cool details here.
 This topic is part of CS2105 and CS2107.
 Interested students can google up various articles and videos online about how public-key cryptography is used for authentication.